-Interoperability European Framework 3 Introduction 1.
-Enhance cross-organisation coordination 4 2.
-Collaborate to identify common needs 5 3.
-Adopt business models that facilitate sharing and reuse 6 4.
-Promote legal certainty 8 5.
+The Sharing and Reuse Framework for IT Solutions 3 Introduction 1.
+Enhance cross-organisation coordination 2.
+Collaborate to identify common needs 3.
+Adopt business models that facilitate sharing and reuse 4.
+Promote legal certainty 5.
 Procure IT solutions in a transparent and open way 6.
 Document, share and reuse common solution building blocks 7.
-Enhance your IT solution's technical readiness 8.
+Enhance your IT solution's technical readiness 12 8.
 Increase visibility of and trust in available IT solutions 9.
 Take into account the multilingual EU environment when developing IT solutions 10.
 Share your solution by default and explain any decision not to share